-Success or fail, you can head to Site Manager > Export Logs to download this CSV or learn more about this failure.
+You can head to Site Manager > Export Logs to download this CSV or learn more about this failure.

-You can preview any item to see what this looks like on the front-end.
+You can preview any item to see what this looks like on the front end.
 You can do this within your list of items by clicking the ‘eye’ icon on the right-hand side of a specific item; or when editing, click to ‘View’ from the bottom of this item.